Hero

 Pros

-• Designed for privacy — no cookies, no personal data tracking
+• Privacy by design — no cookies, no personal data tracking

-• Open source with free self-host option and transparent pricing
+• Open source with a free self-host option and clear pricing

-• Very lightweight script (~1 KB) that doesn't slow your site
+• Lightweight script (~1 KB) that doesn't slow your site

 Cons